is Sauna Good For Back Pain?

 Tips to Maximize Sauna Benefits for Back Pain Relief

-Additionally, using supportive footwear, like custom-made orthotics or unstable shoes, has been linked to reduced pain and better quality of life for those dealing with chronic low back pain.
+• Supportive Footwear Helps Your Sauna Work Harder: One study found that Wearing proper footwear, like custom orthotics or unstable shoes, has been linked to reduced back pain and a better quality of life for chronic low back pain sufferers.
+Good support for your feet can complement the healing effects of sauna therapy.